Buri Wolio: Vowel Diacritics

 The purpose of vowel diacritics in an Abjad script is to give vowels to each consonants.
 Unlike its neighbouring relatives, Jawi and Pegon, Buri Wolio cannot be read without diacritics.
 The shape and position of diacritic is very important.
-There are 6 diacritics in Buri Wolio, which include the Sukun diacritic (zero-vowel), the 3 diacritics inherited from Arabic, representing sounds /a/, /i/, and /u/, as well as two new diacritics unique to Buri Wolio, representing diacritics /e/ and /o/.
+There are 6 diacritics in Buri Wolio, which include the Sukun diacritic (zero-vowel), the 3 diacritics inherited from Arabic, representing sounds /a/, /i/, and /u/, as well as two new diacritics unique to Buri Wolio, representing diacritics /e/ (U+08F9) and /o/ (U+065A).
 All of these diacritics represent short vowel sounds.
 With the help of the letters "ا", "و", or "ي", diacritics can also represent long vowel sounds.